PlantML/PlantML.github.io/pages/about_news.md

 <img src="/images/news/201210_kenia_joining_lab.jpg" width="100" Hspace="30" align="right">Kenia is a first year graduate student in the Genetics and Genomic Science Program.
 She rotated over the summer and has made the decision to join our lab today!
 She graduated from University of Texa-Austin with families in the San Antonio area.
 Welcome to our lab Kenia!

-#### 9/1/20: Collaborative work on maize ANT1 regulatory network published!
+#### 9/1/20: Collaborative work on maize ANT1 regulatory network is published!

 Arabidopsis AINTEGUMENTA (ANT), an AP2 transcription factor, is known to control plant growth and floral organogenesis.
 This study is led by Dr. Wen-Hsiung Li from Academia Sinica, Taiwan, which reveals biological roles of ANT1 in several developmental processes beyond its known roles in plant growth and floral organogenesis.
 It is published in [the Sep.
 1st issue of Proc.
 Natl.
 Acad.
 Sci., USA](https://pubmed-ncbi-nlm-nih-gov.proxy1.cl.msu.edu/32817425/).